-The total amount of program income that will have been received before the start of the nex t program year and that has not yet been reprogrammed 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year t 0 address the priority needs and specific objectives identified in the grantee's strategic plan.
-C 3.
-The amount of surplus funds from urban renewal settlements C 4.
-The amount of any grant funds returned to the line of credit for which the planned use has no ot been included in a prior statement or plan C 5.
-The amount of income from float-funded activities C Total Program Income: 0 Other CDBG Requirements 1.
-The amount of urgent need activities C 2.
+1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
+0 3.
+The amount of surplus funds from urban renewal settlements 0 4.
+The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
+The amount of income from float-funded activities 0 Total Program Income: 0

+Other CDBG Requirements

+1. The amount of urgent need activities \$150,000 2.
 The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and · 00.00%
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Specify the years covered that include this Annual Action Plan: July 1, 2020 - June 30, 2021 70.00%